Allianz Arena

 Average Attendance

-There are several disabled facilities available at the Allianz Arena.
+The Allianz Arena has several disabled facilities.
 It includes 130 spots for people with disabilities to park their cars.
-They can also receive wheelchair access without any hindrances.
-Apart from accommodating the stadium tours for all audience, there are special tours available for disabled individuals.
+Wheelchair access is also available without any hindrances.
+Apart from accommodating stadium tours for all audiences, special tours are available for disabled individuals.

-Unsurprisingly, the Allianz Arena is regarded as one of the friendly stadiums for disabled individuals.
-These tours are ideal for people who are on wheelchairs.
-It is even possible to book individual tickets.
-The total tour duration will be around 75 minutes and fans will be accompanied by a guide.
-Bayern are quite proud of this facility and it is even inspected personally by Uli Hoffmann.
+Unsurprisingly, the Allianz Arena is regarded as one of the friendliest stadiums for disabled individuals.
+These tours are ideal for people in wheelchairs.
+Individual tickets are even possible.
+The total tour duration will be around 75 minutes, and fans will be accompanied by a guide.
+Bayern is quite proud of this facility, and Uli Hoffmann even personally inspects it.

 BayernZone (free for fans)